-This next chart summarises the chances of maintaining the spending level for each investment strategy.
+This next chart summarises the chances of maintaining the spending level for 3 investment strategies.
 Each strategy has its own typical value for a spending level that can be maintained, and range of uncertainty.
 Generally, though not always, the higher typical values are associated with higher uncertainty.
 This is discussed in detail later in the document.